Oh My Girl: 2021–2022: Dear OhMyGirl, Real Love, Oh My Girl Best and Jiho's departure

 On April 16, 2021, WM Entertainment announced that Oh My Girl would return with a new album in early May.
 Their eighth EP Dear OhMyGirl was released on May 10, alongside the lead single "Dun Dun Dance".
 The single peaked atop the Gaon Digital Chart, becoming the group's first chart-topper.
 On July 14, Oh My Girl announced their second Japanese single "Dun Dun Dance Japanese ver.", which was released on September 22.
 On December 23, Oh My Girl released the promotional single "Shark" through Universe Music for the mobile application, Universe.

 On January 19, 2022, WM Entertainment announced that Binnie will be changing her stage name to Yubin.
 On February 24, Oh My Girl announced they would be releasing their Japanese compilation album, Oh My Girl Best, on March 30.
 On March 7, WM Entertainment announced that Oh My Girl would be releasing their second Korean studio album, Real Love, on March 28, alongside the lead single of the same name.
-On May 9, Jiho left the group after decided to not renew her contract with WM and Oh My Girl would reorganize as six members.
+On May 9, Jiho left the group after deciding not to renew her contract with WM and Oh My Girl would reorganize as six members.
 On August 4, Oh My Girl joined the Weverse platform.

 2023–present: Golden Hourglass, Dreamy Resonance and contract renewal

 On July 24, 2023, Oh My Girl released their ninth EP Golden Hourglass.

 On August 26, 2024, Oh My Girl released their tenth EP Dreamy Resonance.

 The group released the digital single "Oh My" on April 9, 2025, to commemorate their tenth anniversary.
 On May 8, WM Entertainment announced that its exclusive contracts with members YooA and Arin had ended, but the two will remain in the group and be involved in all future group activities.
 The remaining members have also extended their contracts with the company.

+In August 2026, Oh My Girl was transferred over to DSP Media.